common-workflow-lab/wdl-cwl-translator/paper/paper.md

 for valid imports, input declarations, expressions and other useful operations on CWL files.

-``wdl2cwl`` was designed to be used by both CWL/WDL professionals and researchers, as well as students in courses on bioinformatics and data analytics.
-It has already been used to convert a number of WDL workflows.
-Some reasons why an analyst might want to use the tool are:
-- It can help an analyst to avoid platform dependency issues (like trying to reproduce a WDL workflow on a platform that only allows CWL).
+``wdl2cwl`` was designed to be used by both CWL/WDL professionals and researchers, as well as students of bioinformatics and data analytics.
+It can help CWL analysts to avoid platform dependency issues (like trying to reproduce a WDL workflow on a platform that only allows CWL).
+It can help analysts by eliminating the difficulty of learning a new workflow language before they an use a WDL worflow.
+It can be used to create a more widely available workflow that can be used by analysts of either languages.
-- It can be used to eliminate the need for an CWL analysts to learn the WDL language in order to use a workflow written in WDL.
-- It can be used to create a more widely available workflow that can be used by users of either languages.

 # Acknowledgements